 Interns are often supervised by more experienced landscape architects.

 Landscape architects usually need at least a bachelor’s degree in landscape architecture and a state-issued license, which typically requires completion of an internship.

-A bachelor's or master's degree in landscape architecture is usually necessary for entry into the profession.
+Landscape architects typically need a bachelor's or master's degree in landscape architecture or a related field, such as architecture.
 There are two undergraduate landscape architect degrees: a Bachelor of Landscape Architecture (BLA) and a Bachelor of Science in Landscape Architecture (BSLA).
 These programs usually require 4 to 5 years of study.

 Accredited programs are approved by the Landscape Architectural Accreditation Board (LAAB).
 Prospective landscape architects whose undergraduate degree is in another field may enroll in a Master of Landscape Architecture (MLA) graduate degree program, which typically takes 3 years of full-time study.

 Courses typically include landscape design and construction, landscape ecology, and site design.
 Other relevant coursework may include history of landscape architecture, plant and soil science, and professional practice.

 The design studio is a key component of any curriculum.
 When possible, students are assigned projects that offer hands-on experience.
 These projects allow students to work with computer-aided design and drafting (CADD), model building, and other design software.

 To become licensed, candidates must meet experience requirements determined by each state.
 A list of training requirements is available from the Council of Landscape Architectural Registration Boards.

 New hires awaiting licensure may be called intern landscape architects.
 Although duties vary with the type and size of the employing firm, interns typically must work under the supervision of a licensed landscape architect for the experience to count toward licensure.
 Potential landscape architects may benefit by completing an internship with a landscape architecture firm during educational studies.
 Interns may improve their technical skills and gain an understanding of the day-to-day operations of the business, including learning how to recruit clients, generate fees, and work within a budget.